wsssoftware/cakephp-datatables/docs/tables/datatables.rst

 .. php:class:: DataTables()

-Classes inherited from **DataTables** is the classes that has two methods very important that is called to apply the application business rules to a :doc:`ConfigBundle </tables/config-bundle>` from a table.
+Classes inherited from **DataTables** are the classes that has two methods very important that is called to apply the application business rules to a :doc:`ConfigBundle </tables/config-bundle>` from a table.
 They are saved on ``src/DataTables/`` folder and are postfixed with `DataTables`, so, Categories DataTables class will be named `CategoriesDataTables`.
 You can easily :doc:`bake </tables/bake>` this class using the CakePHP bake shell.